hschneider/neutralino-ext-bun/README.md

 >Bun's Windows support is marked as 'highly experimental'.
 So don't expect this extension to work under Windows.
-However development is in progress, so subscribe to this repo and stay tuned.
+However development is in progress, subscribe to this repo and stay tuned.

 ### Why Bun?